 Drawn from Building a Discipling Culture by Mike Breen, Making Room for Life by Randy Frazee, and The Rest of God, by Mark Buchannan.
 Key Scriptures: Genesis 1-3, Exodus 20:8-11, Deuteronomy 5:12-15, John 15:1-17

 In the creation account of Genesis 1, human beings were commanded to be fruitful and multiply.
 We were made to work.
 So it is natural that unemployment is a problem.
 It leads people to feel usefulness is lost, as though they are no longer being fully human.
-And retirement is not about entering into inactivity, either.
+As a side note, retirement is not about entering into inactivity, either.
 People who become inactive after retirement often struggle, become self-centered, and some even die quickly.
 No amount of golf or fishing can take the place of being fruitful.
 In God’s Kingdom, if we are capable of being fruitful then fruitfulness is expected.
 The strength of this expectation is captured in II Thessalonians 3: “If anyone will not work, neither let him eat…” “And as for you, brothers and sister, do not grow weary in doing good!”
 We can expect to have productive work to do when we enjoy “a new heaven and a new earth.”
 Work itself became cursed in the fall but it is being redeemed as God’s Kingdom advances.
+Rest… in order to work!

 - We are to work from our rest, not rest from our work.